frankvHoof93/Kubernetes-Jenkins/docs/Setup-Instructions.md

 - You can log in using the username and password that you set up in [step 3](##-step-3:-add-secret)

 - *Alternatively, you can go to the website by clicking the 80/http-link under your Workload-name (jenkins) in Rancher*

+## Step 6: Update Plugins

+- You can now *optionally* update the plugins installed for Jenkins (as well as Jenkins itself) using Jenkins' UI
+  - Plugins should persist upon redeploy of the Jenkins-Pod, as long as the PersistentVolume keeps existing